Time-adaptive Lagrangian Variational Integrators for Accelerated Optimization on Manifolds: Background

 Variational integrators are derived by discretizing Hamilton's principle, instead of discretizing Hamilton's equations directly.
 As a result, variational integrators are symplectic, preserve many invariants and momentum maps, and have excellent long-time near-energy preservation (see~\cite{MaWe2001}).

-Traditionally, variational integrators have been designed based on the Type~I generating function known as the discrete Lagrangian, $L_d:Q \times Q \rightarrow \mathbb{R}$.
-The exact discrete Lagrangian that generates the time-$h$ flow of Hamilton's equations can be represented in both a variational form and in a boundary-value form.
+Traditionally, variational integrators have been designed based on the Type~I generating function commonly known as the discrete Lagrangian, $L_d:Q \times Q \rightarrow \mathbb{R}$.
+The exact discrete Lagrangian that generates the time-$h$ flow of Hamilton's equations can be represented both in a variational form and in a boundary-value form.
 The latter is given by

 where $q(0)=q_0,$ $q(h)=q_1,$ and $q$ satisfies the Euler--Lagrange equations over the time interval $[0,h]$.
 A variational integrator is defined by constructing an approximation $L_d:Q \times Q \rightarrow \mathbb{R}$ to $L_d^E$, and then applying the discrete Euler--Lagrange equations,